CelestialGaming/Basic-Face-Tracking/README.md

 Liscense:

 Choose Creative Commons Zero v1.0 Universal because I don't mind if people use it for anything, I just want some credit back :)

+# Author's notes
+Please note that this code may not be fully optimized or streamlined, as it was developed by an amateur programmer with a passion for coding.
+As such, there may be more efficient ways to achieve the same results.
+However, this project is intended to serve as a learning opportunity and a demonstration of basic quadratic equation concepts.